Two Little Girls in Blue

-Two Little Girls in Blue is a musical theatre work composed by Paul Lannin and Vincent Youmans, with lyrics by Ira Gershwin (under the pseudonym "Arthur Francis") and a libretto by Fred Jackson.
+Two Little Girls in Blue is a musical theatre work composed by Paul Lannin and Vincent Youmans, with lyrics primarily by Ira Gershwin (under the pseudonym "Arthur Francis") and a libretto by Fred Jackson.
 The musical takes place aboard the S.S.
 Empress and in India.
-The musical premiered at George M. Cohan's Theatre on Broadway on May 3, 1921.
+The musical premiered at George M. Cohan's Theatre on Broadway on May 3, 1921, and closed on August 27 of the same year.

 History

 Background

 The first "conference" for the show was held at the Garden City Hotel, where Lannin worked as a chef.
 According to Gershwin, "His father wanted him to learn every phase of the hotel business, which didn't include composing."
 A.L.
 Erlanger was brought in as producer, though Youmans and Gershwin were "urged to keep in the background," as Erlanger would be hesitant to produce a work with young writers.

 1921 Broadway premiere

-The original production, produced by Erlanger and staged by Ned Wayburn, premiered at the George M. Chochan's Theatre in the Broadway Theater District in New York City on May 3, 1921.
+The original production, produced by Erlanger and staged by Ned Wayburn, premiered at the George M. Cohan's Theatre in the Broadway Theater District in New York City on May 3, 1921, beginning a run of 135 performances.
 The opening night cast included Olin Howland, Madeline and Marion Fairbanks, Oscar Shaw, Edward Begley, and Virginia Earle.
+There had been a tryout in the Colonial Theatre in Boston on April 11, 1921, and there was a post-Broadway tour that included Baltimore and Philadelphia.

 The May 4 review in The New York Clipper stated: "The lyrics written by Arthur Francis are the best, and seem to show that there are some lyricists who are still able to write a lyric that rhymes also means something."
 Despite positive comments, Gershwin later wrote that working with Youmans was not a pleasure, as "he wanted to do everything; write, publish, produce, conduct, and show people down the aisle."
 Wayburn also gave negative statements: "I'm not satisfied to retire from the calling of Producing Stage Director with the reputation of being 'the world's greatest buck dancer.'"